Robin Jones Gunn is a bestselling author of nearly 100 books. Her “Father Christmas” books have been adapted into a trilogy of Hallmark movies.

 The whole process has been such a great experience.
 I love working with Hallmark and really hope more of my books go into production.
 It’s an incredible gift to be able to see your characters come to life on the screen and to know that the story is touching the viewers at the heart level.

-What do you most remember about the time and effort you put into reworking the novels to facilitate the film adaptation?
-Were there moments of discouragement—especially after the first rework was rejected?
+What does Robin Jones Gunn most remember about the time and effort she put into reworking the novels to facilitate the film adaptation?

 It was actually the second book in the series of Father Christmas novellas that was rejected by the publishing house editor several times over.
 I appreciate her directions and involvement in the process now.
 But at the time I felt as if someone had finally discovered that I didn’t know what I was doing as a writer and I should stop and never write again.